pytti-tools/pytti-book/_sources/Grimoire.md

 * Say the same thing in multiple different ways.
   * "queen" vs
   * "queen | princess | royal woman | victorian queen | fairytale princess | disney princess | cinderella | elegant woman wearing a ballroom gown and tiara | beautiful lady wearing a dress and crown"
+  * It can be useful to built up prompts like this iteratively, playing with the weights as you add or remove phrases.
 * Inventing words and portmanteaus can actually be very effective when done meaningfully.
   * PyTTI language models generally use "sub-word units" for tokenizing text.
   * Use primarily linguistic components that are common in English etymology (e.g. words that have greek, latin, or germanic origin)